iseikr/line-follower/README.md

 # line-follower
 How to use line_detector.py:
-add "from line_detector import LineDetector" at start of file!
+First add "from line_detector import LineDetector" to your code then initialize the object as such : LineDetector(turn_precision), e.g foo = LineDetector(6)
 # line-follower